 Third-year medical students who choose to engage in clinical research projects receive mentoring for their clinical projects encompassing study design, hypothesis formulation, data collection and statistical analysis.
 We teach concepts and general principles of clinical research in addition to providing specific help and guidance for individual students.
-Quantitative mentoring by biostatisticians provides access to expert support for individual projects while empowering the students with quantitative knowledge and skills required for clinical research.
+Quantitative mentoring by bio-statisticians provides access to expert support for individual projects while empowering the students with quantitative knowledge and skills required for clinical research.

 In the initial period of the research year, the discussions focus on developing and refining project objectives and plans.
 As the research projects progress, students present updates and their progress is monitored.
 Problems encountered are preempted and addressed should they arise.
 The faculty members assist with analytical approaches and provide feedback on presentation of results.
-During these meetings, students receive constructive criticism and assistance for the individual projects while learning concepts from the discussion of their own as well as other students’ projects.
+During these meetings, students receive constructive criticism and assistance for their individual projects, while learning concepts from the discussion of their own, as well as other students’ projects.

 In addition, students have direct access to both clinical and quantitative mentors.
 This gives them the opportunity for intensive one-on-one consultation and mentoring throughout the third year.
 Mentors provide support in formulating aims and hypotheses, collecting data and performing the analysis.
-Mentors continual review progress on the assigned projects and are able to provide help in overcoming obstacles that might otherwise be unavailable.
+Mentors continually review progress on the assigned projects and are able to provide help in overcoming obstacles that might otherwise be unavailable.

-Students also have the opportunity for their thesis to be reviewed by clinicians and quantitative experts for comments and guidance prior to submission.
+Students also have the opportunity for their thesis to be reviewed by clinicians and quantitative experts for comments and guidance, prior to submission.

 All students doing clinical research from the first 2 batches submitted their theses and passed the third year requirements.
 Many submitted and presented abstracts at local and international conferences.
-Notably, a majority of students also have had manuscripts published from work performed as part of their third year clinical research elective.
+Notably, a majority of students also have had manuscripts published from work performed, as part of their third year clinical research elective.

-Office: +65 6601 2522
+Office: +65 6576 7396